The CoBA Connection

 Economics in the Age of AI

-A Memorable Legacy
+A Legacy of Adaptability

 Balance Sheets & Bragging Rights: Centralia High School Takes Top Honors at SIU’s 28th Accounting Challenge

 “I have never seen a room of high school students so excited,” said Dr. Randy Davis, Interim Director of the School of Accountancy.

-He was not talking about a pep rally or a championship game but he was talking about the 28th Annual Accounting Challenge.
+He was not talking about a pep rally or a championship game.
+He was describing the 28th Annual Accounting Challenge.
 On a cold January morning, the SIU Student Center was transformed into a high stakes arena.

-Part academic gauntlet and part collaborative "think tank," the event brought hundreds of students from across state lines for a firsthand taste of university life, teamwork, and the professional thrill of competition.
+Part academic gauntlet, part collaborative think tank, the event brought hundreds of students from across the region for a firsthand taste of university life, teamwork, and the professional thrill of competition.

 The Anatomy of the Challenge